tnwei/tnwei.github.io/content/posts/setting-with-copy-warning-pandas.md

 - Both `df.loc[3:5]` and `df.iloc[3:5]` returned views and have references to the original dataframe.
 - For `df.loc[3:5, ["A", "B"]]` and `df.iloc[3:5, [0, 1]]` , when the columns are additionally specified on top of the rows, copies of `df` are returned instead.
 Using `.loc` indexing has no references to the OG dataframe, while using `iloc` indexing results in a reference to a temporary dataframe that has been garbage collected, which is as good as `None` itself.
 We’ll see if this carries any significance.
 - Referring to a column directly using either `df["A"]` or `df.loc[:, "A"]` returns a view, with no reference to the original dataframe.
-It might have to do with the fact that each dataframe column is actually stored as a pd Series.
+It might have to do with the fact that each dataframe column is actually stored as a `pd Series`.

 What happens if we manually create copies of these indexed dataframes / series?